Asymptotics for M-type smoothing splines with non-smooth objective functions: A Monte-Carlo study

-\begin{enumerate} \item $f_1(t) = \cos(2 \pi t)$ \item $f_2(t) = 1/(1+\exp(-20(t-0.5))) $ \item $f_3(t) = \sin(2 \pi t) + e^{-3(t-0.5)^2}$, \end{enumerate} All three regression functions are smooth; the first regression function is bowl-shaped, the second is a sigmoid and the third is essentially a shifted sinusoid with more variable slope.
+We investigate the performance of the estimators in the regression model $Y_i = f(t_i) + \epsilon_i$ where $t_i = (i-1/2)/n$ and $f_o$ is each of the following three functions \begin{enumerate} \item $f_1(t) = \cos(2 \pi t)$, \item $f_2(t) = 1/(1+\exp(-20(t-0.5)))$, \item $f_3(t) = \sin(2 \pi t) + e^{-3(t-0.5)^2}$. \end{enumerate} All three regression functions are smooth; the first regression function is bowl-shaped, the second is a sigmoid and the third is essentially a shifted sinusoid with more variable slope.
 We shall estimate these functions with cubic smoothing splines, that is, with $m=2$.
 In order to assess the effect of outliers on the estimates different distributions for the error term were considered.
-Other than the standard Gaussian distribution, we have complemented our set-up with a t-distribution with 3 degrees of freedom, a mixture of mean-zero Gaussians with standard deviations equal to 1 and 9 and weights equal to 0.85 and 0.15 respectively, as well as Tukey's Slash distribution.
-These error distributions reflect increasingly severe contamination scenarios.
+Other than the standard Gaussian distribution, we have complemented our set-up with a t-distribution with $3$ degrees of freedom, a right-skewed t-distribution with 3 degrees of freedom and non-centrality parameter equal to $2$, a mixture of mean-zero Gaussians with standard deviations equal to $1$ and $9$ and weights equal to $0.85$ and $0.15$ respectively, as well as Tukey's Slash distribution defined as the quotient of independent standard Gaussian and uniform random variables.

-All computations were carried out in the freeware \textsf{R} \citep{R:2019}.
-The Huber-type and least absolute deviation cubic smoothing splines are computed using custom-made functions implementing the method outlined in Section 3, while the least-squares cubic spline is computed with the built-in \textsf{R}-function \texttt{smooth.spline}.
-By default for the least-squares smoothing spline, the penalty parameter $\lambda$ is selected via generalized cross-validation.
-The mean-squared-errors of the experiment are summarized in Table \ref{tab:1} for sample sizes of 60 and 1000 replications.
+All computations were carried out in the freeware \textsf{R} \citep{R}.
+For ease of comparison all smoothing spline estimators were computed using custom-made functions implementing the method outlined in Section~\ref{sec:SMSP3}.
+For all smoothing spline estimators the penalty parameter was selected via the GCV criterion given in Section~\ref{sec:SMSP3}.
+A link to the implementations used in this experiment is given at the end of this paper.
+The mean-squared-errors of the experiment are summarized in Table \ref{tab:SMSP1} for sample sizes of 60 and 1000 replications.